abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/MS-SPL-Continuous Integration and Continuous Deployment.md

    git push -u origin<Unique-ID> main
    ```

 1. If you are asked to authenticate your GitHub account.
 Select **1. web browser**, and you will be prompted with a pop-up window to authorize Git Credential Manager.
-Click on **Authorize GitCredentialManager** to provide access
+Click on **Authorize GitCredentialManager** to provide access.

    ![](media/2dgn158.png)